Jonghwanshin/CarND-Advanced-Lane-Lines/writeup.md

 ### 1. Image Pipeline Description

-The image pipeline is consists of the total of eight steps.
+The image pipeline is consists of the total of seven steps.
+I'll explain each step below.

 1) Compute the camera calibration matrix and distortion coefficients given a set of chessboard images and apply a distortion correction to raw images.
 2) Use color transforms, gradients, etc., to create a thresholded binary image.